LoyolaLawTech/Class-Documents/2018/homework/tables.md

 ![Schedule Table](table.png)

-For full credit, you markup must be correct, with no missing tags.
+For full credit, your markup must be correct, with no missing tags.
 Your table needs to have a thead and tbody section.
 Extra credit will be given if you figure out how to put a grey background with white text in your header, as shown in the example.